scripting/feedToMasto/README.md

 These are things I believe, or goals I have.

-* RSS should be part of the Fediverse.
-This is a first step.
+* The network of RSS publishers and readers should be part of the Fediverse. feedToMasto enables the flow of RSS content into the Fediverse.

 * To provide good simple working code for the Mastodon API.
 I had to do too much work to figure out how to get what amounts to a Hello World script up and running.
 Now you don't have to do all that work.

-* If you want a process to periodically say something on your behalf via Mastodon, you have all the code you need, and instructions on how to set it up.

 * You should be able to build feed-based utilities without giving any thought to reading feeds.
 Reading a feed should be as easy as reading a JSON file.
 This app illustrates how that works, using the reallySimple package.